The verdict: The latest Cadillac Escalade is quintessentially American: big, bold, loud and thinks it’s worth more than it actually is.

 For backseat passengers, there’s not one but two rear entertainment systems.
 One has a screen that comes down from the ceiling, and the other’s screens are in the backs of the front-seat head restraints.
 There’s no excuse for second- and third-row passengers to be bored in an Escalade.

 Cargo & Storage

-The Escalade comes in two sizes: regular and ESV.
+The Cadillac Escalade comes in two sizes: regular and ESV.
 They basically correspond to the lengths of the Chevrolet Tahoe (regular) and longer Suburban (ESV).
-That extra length comes in both the wheelbase and the rear cargo compartment.
+That extended length comes in both the wheelbase and the rear cargo compartment.

 The camera offers a wider-angle view than the typical mirror, so it definitely takes some getting used to — mostly because it requires you to refocus your eyes.
 When you’re driving along with a conventional mirror, you’re already looking and focused well ahead of the vehicle.
 When looking at your rearview mirror, you’re also looking well behind the vehicle — your eyes are focused on a point well off in the distance.

 But if you switch the mirror to the camera display, that same focus isn’t going to work because you’ll no longer be looking at a reflection, but rather a video.
 It’s as if you had switched your gaze to the radio or speedometer, and while drivers are used to refocusing like that, they’re not used to it when looking at the rearview mirror.
 Retraining myself to consciously refocus my eyes for the mirror’s camera view took all week.
 I still wasn’t entirely comfortable doing it by the end of the test, but I was at least more used to it.

 Value in Its Class